Source: https://file.lacounty.gov/SDSInter/bos/supdocs/141088.pdf

 trainings through the HUD Office of Native American Programs and other

-5. An assessment of available property that can be used for potential permanent supportive housing or affordable housing that is culturally inclusive particularly for AIAN.
+relevant organizations; and - An assessment of available property that can be used for potential permanent supportive housing or affordable housing that is culturally inclusive particularly for AIAN.